patrickbucher/paedubucher.ch/articles.md/libvirt-vms-with-networking.md

     $ chmod 700 ~/.ssh
     $ chmod 600 ~/.ssh/*

-Copy the public key to the hosts using `ssh-copy_id` (thanks to meillo again for hinting that utility to me):
+Copy the public key to the hosts using `ssh-copy-id` (thanks to meillo again for hinting that utility to me):

     $ ssh-copy-id -i ~/.ssh/id_vms_rsa user@master